Hummingbirds on the Move

 Reports of hummingbirds in Southeastern Canada, the Northern U.S., and parts of the Western U.S. are dropping, but some females and juveniles remain.
-Individuals sticking it out in or passing through northern climates are eating voraciously to gain calories and trying to cope with colder temperatures.
+Individuals passing through or sticking it out in northern climates are eating voraciously to gain calories and trying to cope with colder temperatures.
 Only a few nectaring flowers remain.
 Keep your feeder up for the stragglers.
 Don’t be concerned: Your feeder will not cause hummingbirds to stay longer than they should.

 Fluctuating Numbers Farther South

 Migratory activity levels vary throughout the Southern U.S. Some Journey North volunteers are reporting a surge in sightings, while others are seeing numbers drop.